Part nine of our series examines the Xbox on Windows 10

 Using Xbox Accessories

 We thought this was the extent of Microsoft’s deep dive into Xbox compatibility on Windows but, it has gotten deeper.
-Over summer 2016, the company revealed it was teaming up with gaming PC makers to include the technology that the Xbox Wireless Adapter relies on inside their PCs.
-Microsoft also revealed an Xbox Wireless Controller that has Bluetooth technology built-in.
-PC gamers can still use the adapter if they want, or they can opt for one of these controllers.
-Using the Bluetooth functionality limits the audio quality in your headphones to mono, but it’s still solid.
+Over summer 2016, the company revealed it was teaming up with gaming PC makers to build the Xbox Wireless Adapter into their PCs.
+Microsoft’s Surface Book 2 and Surface Studio PCs have the feature.
+So does the Lenovo Legion Y720 Cube.

 Xbox on Windows 10